 Images can deliver insights, be funny, powerful, or informative, and move people.
 You can’t run a persuasive social media campaign without them.

-Here are 10 tips for making sure you get the most out of the images you distribute through Facebook, Twitter, LinkedIn, Pinterest, and other social platforms.
+Here are 10 tips for making sure you get the most out of the images you distribute through Facebook, X (formerly Twitter), LinkedIn, Pinterest, Instagram, and other social platforms.

 1. Use 72 dpi as an image resolution.
 This is the standard for images on most social media platforms – not the 300 dpi standard used for print.
 72 dpi is a good, bandwidth-efficient resolution that will look good on a Web page, whereas lower resolutions will tend to look awful.
 Scale your 72 dpi image at 100% (actual size).
-Don’t upload a small graphic and try to double its size with the platform’s tools, it will look very bad after going through this process.
+Don’t upload a small graphic and try to double its size with the platform’s tools, it will look very bad after going through this process and present an unpleasantly “pixelated” impression.

 4. Images should be mobile/tablet friendly.
 This means using vector images, not bitmaps.
 Especially in this age of responsive design, images need to be scalable.